AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/advanced-graphql/author-content-fragments.md

 1. Enter the following content into the fields:

     * **Full Name**: Jacob Wester
     * **Biography**: Jacob Wester has been a hiking instructor for ten years and has loved every minute of it!
-He's an adventure seeker with a talent for rock climbing and backpacking.
+Jacob is an adventure seeker with a talent for rock climbing and backpacking.
 Jacob is the winner of climbing competitions, including the Battle of the Bay bouldering competition.
-He currently lives in California.
+Jacob currently lives in California.
     * **Instructor Experience Level**: Expert
     * **Skills**: Rock Climbing, Surfing, Backpacking
-    * **Administrator Details**: Jacob Wester has been coordinating backpacking adventures for 3 years.
+    * **Administrator Details**: Jacob Wester has been coordinating backpacking adventures for three years.

 1. In the **Profile Picture** field, add a content reference to an image.
-Browse to **WKND Site** > **English** > **Contributors** > **jacob_wester.jpg** to create a path to the image.
+Browse to **WKND Shared** > **English** > **Contributors** > **jacob_wester.jpg** to create a path to the image.

-### Create a new fragment reference from the Content Fragment editor {#fragment-reference-from-editor}
+### Create a fragment reference from the Content Fragment editor {#fragment-reference-from-editor}

 AEM allows you to create a fragment reference directly from the Content Fragment editor.
 Let's create a reference to Jacob's contact information.